alishafazal/life-hacks-project-1/README.md

 ![Colour pallete](assets/readme-images/colour-scheme.png)

 I settled on using #FAF5F0 and #F0E2D3 in this pallete to create a clear contrast between the header, main body and footer.
-Because of my choice of background colours, I decided to colour the text and icons black to provide a clear contrast between them.
+Because of my choice of background colours, I decided to colour the text and icons black (#000000) to provide clear contrast between them.

 ### Typography
 [Google Fonts](https://fonts.google.com/) was used to source all fonts on the site.
 I chose to use Roboto as the font for the logo because I liked how clean-cut yet simple it is, aiding in the easy-going feel I wanted the site to have.
 For all other text, Roboto Flex was used.
 I feel like the two fonts compliment each other well and they are not distracting for the user.